jbuhain/food-db-mapper/README.md

   - Test 1: 100 fixed food rows.
   - Test 2: 100 random food rows(done 10 times).
   - Test 3: [Edge-case testing] pick 30 foods with no langual codes

+USDA data is not being used currently, ignore for now.

 Set max rows as a const variable